InternationalTradeAdministration/developerportal/_posts/v2/2015-02-24-trade-leads.md

 ###industries

 Returns **industry** that the lead relates to.
-Note:  This method allows you to search for multiple industries (plural) separated by commas, but will only return one industry (singular) per lead.
+Note:  This method allows you to search for multiple industries (plural) but will only return one industry (singular) per lead.
 Also, this method will soon be updated to limit the search to controlled industry names.

     http://api.trade.gov/v2/trade_leads/search?api_key={your key}&industries={term}